ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

 FACTTYPE_CURRENT (full name of the fact type of the facts that that should be converted) FACTTYPE_NEW (full name of the fact type that existing facts should be converted to) (ROLE is ignored)
-DESC and DATE are optionally used to limit which facts are to be converted

 * Family => Personal
 FACTTYPE_CURRENT
 FACTTYPE_NEW
-ROLE (name of an existing role associated with the FACTTYPE_NEW) DESC and DATE are optionally used to limit which facts are to be converted
+ROLE (name of an existing role associated with the FACTTYPE_NEW)

 * Family => Family
 FACTTYPE_CURRENT
 FACTTYPE_NEW
 (ROLE is ignored)
-DESC and DATE are optionally used to limit which facts are to be converted

 ===========================================DIV50==